 Start using one in your business today by finding a template from a reputable source or working with a lawyer to create one for you from scratch.
 Contracts aren’t something to mess around with, because if they’re not written correctly you can potentially lose hundreds, even thousands, of dollars.

-Here’s a link to a course I took that helped me come up with the contract template I use in my own business.
-(I am an affiliate, but only because it's an amaaaazing resource!)
+Here’s who I use for my contracts in my own business.
+(I am an affiliate, but only because it’s an amaaaazing resource!)

 When writing your contract, here are a few things to consider: